MRLintern/Hacks/Caesar_Cipher/README.md

 integers from 0 to 25 .
 Even if a cryptanalyst knows the Caesar cipher was used, that alone doesn’t give them enough information to break the cipher.
 They must also know the key.

+It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
+For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.